thisendout/cyclops/README.md

 A docker-backed [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for systems scripting and configuration.

 sysrepl executes commands inside of a docker container and provides immediate feedback.
+Successful runs create a new base image used for subsequent runs automatically.
+Quickly roll back if you don't like what you see.
+When you're done, write out your history to a Dockerfile or shell script and/or save your resulting docker container for later.

 ## Getting Started